openfun/kubic/docs/cluster-auto.md

 - A S3 bucket for Velero
 - ArgoCD needs a Git repository with HTTPS credentials for access.
 You can use a private repository, or a public one.
 If you use a private repository, you will need to provide the HTTPS credentials (username and password).
 If you use a public repository, you can leave the username and password empty.

+**The script will prompt for the most common variables.
+By default, some variables are not prompted (and their default value is then used).
+If you wish, you can look into the `variables.tf` and the `variables-common.tf` files to see all the variables that can be set.
+Simply add them to the `terraform.tfvars` file.**

 ### Deploy the cluster

 After your `terraform.tfvars` file has been successfully created, you can now deploy the cluster.
 Run `bin/terraform-init.sh <your provider>` to initialize Terraform.
 After this, run `bin/terraform-plan.sh <your provider>`, the output shows you what Terraform will do.
 If you are satisfied with the plan, run `bin/terraform-apply.sh <your provider>` to deploy the cluster. _(Please ignore the output of the command beginning with 'To perform exactly these actions...')_